 By Charles Henry Meyerholz, 1912

-The earliest known inhabitants of Iowa were the Mound Builders, which has been shown throughout the years by an abundance of historical evidence.
-However, crude implements, human skulls and other human remains have given evidence of a people who inhabited this section of the great Mississippi Valley even before the Mound Builders came.
-Though little is known about these earlier peoples, but, it is believed that they were much lower in civilization than the Mound Builders.
+**[Some of] The earliest known inhabitants of Iowa were the Mound Builders, which has been shown throughout the years by an abundance of historical evidence.
+However, crude implements, human skulls, and other human remains have given evidence of a people who inhabited this section of the great Mississippi Valley even before the Mound Builders came.
+Though little is known about these earlier peoples, it is believed that they were much lower in civilization than the Mound Builders.

 The Mound Builders left material remains from which we have learned much concerning their civilization and mode of living.
 They are called Mound Builders because, in many parts of the Mississippi and Ohio Valleys, they erected great mounds of earth to mark the burial places of their dead.
 These mounds, many of which are located on the bluffs along the Mississippi River, were found to contain human skeletons, axes and other implements made of stone, copper vessels, stone knives and often stone carvings representing birds and animals.
 The greatest number of these mounds in Iowa are found along the Mississippi River from Dubuque south as far as Des Moines County, but, similar mounds of earth have been found in the Des Moines Valley and as far west as the Little Sioux River.
 All these remains prove the Mound Builders to have been a people much superior in civilization and life to the Indians who seem to have come later.
 It is not known how long these early people were able to resist the invaders who drove them out.